Migreeni ja siihen liittyvät sairausverkostot

 Summary

-Markku Nissilä, neurology specialist
+Markku Nissilä, specialist in neurology

-1. What is meant by a disease network?
+1. What is a disease network?

-3. Why does migraine affect so widely?
+3. Why does migraine affect so broadly?

 4. How should migraine treatment be organized?